 This metamorphosis has led to a change in circumstances and a change in your emotional character.
 You’re not the doormat you once were.
 And you’ve educated yourself so you won’t make the same mistakes again.

 There is no time constraint or set-in-stone order through this process.
 Thriving is the goal for all of us but how each of us gets there is totally up to us.
 Those who try to skip right over or through these stages will find themselves trapped in unhealthy relationships, unhappy marriages, or worse, still bitter and angry decades after a divorce.
-You cannot renounce the process, you must go through every single phase – even if just for a short period or with very little intensity.
+You cannot renounce the process, you must go through every single phase – even if just for a short period of time or with very little intensity.

 If a butterfly skips a stage of their metamorphosis, they do not survive.
 So, don’t jump ship!
 Just trust God to lead you through… to become the most beautiful creature that you are.

 I’m happy to say that I’m on the other side of this transformation.
 I’ve given myself the grace to navigate through the stages at a pace that was healthy for me.
 There are still things that I mourn about my past life but I realize this new life is way better than I ever could have imagined.

 God bless your healing journey,